acampbell3000/grails-picasa/README.txt

     * showPrivateAlbums - Whether to include private albums in all album requests.
     * showPrivatePhotos - Whether to include private photos in all photo requests.
     * useTagCache - Stores locally the tags associated with each album.
 Reduces Google web service calls when viewing an album's photo listing.
+    * rssManagingEditor = Name of author managing the RSS feed.

 Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.